justarist/trash_notion_page/README.md

 <https://www.notion.so/your_username/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx?v=vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv>

-The long string after the last slash (in this case, xxxxxxxxxxxxxxxxxxxxxxxxxx) is the Database ID.
+The long string after the last slash and before ?v= (in this case, xxxxxxxxxxxxxxxxxxxxxxxxxx) is the Database ID.

 ### 3. Update the Script